Shardion/nonsense/README.md

 Very rough tool to run processes with arbitrary names inside Discord's Flatpak sandbox.

+## Why is this necessary?

+The only way for Discord to discover running games, assuming they don't support Rich Presence, is to scan all running processes.
+When Flatpak is in use, Discord can't see any other processes on the system.
+This is great for security, but also means that you can't set a Playing status for any process not running inside Discord's sandbox.

+I don't think Flatpak supports applications sharing PID namespaces with the host.
+Nonsense's approach has no security benefit, since it requires the application running the game to be able to break out of the Flatpak sandbox, which breaks sandboxing, by definition...

 ## How to use

 Install the `nonsense` binary to a place that Discord and your game launcher